Alendorff/yet-another-code-challenge/js-async-problem/README.md

 * `dbFakeRoleRequest(id)` returns a role object with a name on the `name` property.

 ** Please write the code to get the user with the id `1` and output the role names. **

+There is a file called `api.js` in this directory.
+You can use it as the api.